Hopegrove

 Governance and Leadership

 Trustees: The charity is governed by three trustees who serve without remuneration.
-Specific names and details of trustees are not readily available in public records.
+Specific names and details of trustees are available on the Charity Commission register.

 Structure: As a Charitable Incorporated Organisation, HOPEGROVE operates under a Trust Deed constitution.
 The trustees exercise complete discretion over grant-making decisions.

-Staff: The charity has no paid employees and no trustees receive any compensation, payments, or benefits from the organization.
+Staff: The charity has no paid employees and no trustees receive any compensation, payments, or benefits from the organisation.

 How to Apply